-Due to a firmware bug, calling cancel when the I2C engine has not been used yet will cause it to crash in a 62 status until reset.
+Same way, calling cancel when the I2C engine has not been used yet will make it to stall and stay in status 0x62 until next reset.

 Unfortunately, there is no official way to determine when it is appropriate to call Cancel and when it's not.
 Moreover, MCP2221's I2C status after a reset is different from MCP2221A's (the last one clears the last transfer length and the former does not).
-I found than Cancel fails when bit 21 is 0x00 and works when it is 0x60.
-This is again not documented.
+I found that Cancel fails when byte 21 is 0x00 and works when it is 0x60.
+This is, again, not documented.

-Device.cmd\retries = 1
+Device.cmd_retries = 1